-Who was Involved in the Assessment and Improvement Plan
+Who was Involved in the Assessment Process

-As noted in the Purpose section, this combined CHA/CHIP was done in collaboration with the Gwinnett Coalition, Gwinnett Medical Center, and other organizations in the county.
-As with the 2013 CHA/CHIP process, a model called the Mobilizing for Action through Planning and Partnerships (MAPP),4 a community-driven strategic planning process, was used.
-The MAPP Planning Team and a MAPP Steering Committee included representation from the Health Department, Gwinnett Medical Center, the Gwinnett County Department of Health and Human Services, and others.
+As noted in the Purpose section, this CHA was done in collaboration with the Gwinnett Coalition, Gwinnett Medical Center, and other organizations in the county.
+As with the 2013 CHA/CHIP process, a model called the Mobilizing for Action through Planning and Partnerships (MAPP), 4 a community-driven strategic planning process, was used.
+The MAPP Planning Team and a MAPP Steering Committee included representation from the Health Department, Gwinnett Medical Center, the Gwinnett County Coalition for Health and Human Services, United Way of Greater Atlanta, and others.
 The committees agreed that the assessment should include a focus not just on health outcomes, but also on areas that strongly affect health like poverty, education, and housing.
 Members of these organizations agreed to gather community data that would be shared by all for community assessment purposes.
 A full list of assessment planning participants is available in Attachment A.